dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 We went back to our base of operations, my mother’s house, and went over the numbers.

+Each house represented a single independent test.
 Out of 14 houses, I hadn’t gotten a single YES.
-But I got three I WISH I COULDs.
+But we got three I WISH I COULDs.
 For now, we were calling those wins.
 It wasn’t enough to pin down a slogan though.
-We just needed to keep at it.
+We needed to keep at it.

 We had reached 21 people in three hours, 7.0 per hour.
 But with the overhead of our morning meeting it was  21 in 4 hours, only 5.25.
 We were going to have to get better at this to reach our minimum goal of 5.9 per hour.